-- In a small saucepan, whisk together the water, sugar, and mint leaves.
+- Make the syrup: In a small saucepan, whisk together the water, sugar, and mint leaves.
 Set on the stove over medium heat, stirring constantly until sugar has dissolved.
 Discontinue stirring and bring to a simmer for a full minute.
 Remove from heat, cover, and let mint leaves steep for about an hour.
 Strain syrup into a jar, cover, and refrigerate until ready to use.

 To make iced coffee for one:

-Makes enough mint syrup for 4-5 iced coffees.
+This recipe makes enough mint syrup for 4-5 iced coffees.
 Feel free to double the syrup recipe!

 Keywords: mint iced coffee, mint mojito iced coffee, iced coffee with mint, iced coffee recipe, summer beverages